-I suggest looking up blogs and forums for where you’re going and see if people have recommendations or feedback about cost of food.
-Often you can just Google the average cost of a taxi or subway card, for instance, and thus make your calculations before you go!
+Read blogs and forums for where you’re going and see if people have recommendations or feedback about the cost of food.
+Often you can just Google the average price of a taxi or subway card, for instance, and thus make your calculations before you go!

-6) Enroll in TSA Precheck and Global Entry.
+5 – Enroll in TSA Precheck & Global Entry.

 What to Pack

-No matter how long you’ll be away, you should plan to pack lightly with just a carry-on and backpack.
-The last thing you want to do is lug around a huge suitcase in a city you’re unfamiliar with.
+No matter how long you’ll be away, you should plan to pack lightly with just a carry-on suitcase and backpack.
+The last thing you want to do is lug around a huge suitcase in an unfamiliar city.
 Plus, some taxi services may charge you for putting large bags in their trunks!

 Also, by not having to check anything in, you will save time at the airport by bypassing the wait at the baggage claim.

-Other travel safety tips include having a list of important phone numbers (e.g. the US embassy), or at the very least bookmark them on your phone.
+Other travel safety tips include having a list of important phone numbers (e.g., the US embassy) or at the very least, bookmarking them on your phone.
 Additionally, plan to touch base with family and friends regularly so they know where you are.